 Holy Week Easter Story Stones Activity

 While the Easter story stones by themselves are great, I felt like I needed the corresponding story titles and scripture references to make it easier to teach the stories.
 I created a printable sequencing sheet and it made all the difference.
 Not only did it help me teach the stories to our kids, but it also helped our kids to visualize the order of events and see how the Bible stories were tied together.

 What You’ll Need

-- Printable Easter story sequencing page (download at the end of this post).
+- Printable Easter story sequencing page

 - Palm Sunday: Leaf